lucyinthesky2111/milestone-project-one/README.md

 <h2 align="center"><img src="assets/readme-images/colours.png"></h2>

   ### Typography
+  * When researching automotive course websites, I noticed that rounded fonts were commonly used (see Credits Content section for details).
-  Poppins is used for headings and Quicksand is used for body text.
-These are rounded, soft fonts with a friendly, approachable appearance which fits with the tone of the website.
-They are clean and easy-to-read fonts.
-Sans serif is the fallback in case either font fails to load correctly.
+  * Poppins is used for headings and Quicksand is used for body text as they are clean and easy-to-read fonts.
+  * They are rounded, soft fonts with a friendly, approachable appearance which fits with the tone of the website.
+  * Sans serif is the fallback in case either font fails to load correctly.

    ### Imagery
    Aspect ratios chosen for use in the site were:
    * 16:9 (hero images)